 - Cook white rice for 8-10 mins until it's almost done, then drain it and set aside.

-- Heat 2 tbsp of oil in a frying pan over high heat.
+- Heat 2 tablespoon of oil in a frying pan over high heat.
 Add the cabbage, garlic and broccoli and stir-fry for 3-4 minutes.
 Spoon the lot into a bowl, cover and keep warm.

 - Stir the gochujang and doenjang pastes and the spring onion into the rice.
 Then return the cabbage to the pan and mix well to combine.
 Keep on low heat whilst you fry the eggs.